What is Model Serving Exactly? - An Example With Amazon Web Services (AWS)

 In addition to logging predictions and outcomes, it is also important to use monitoring tools to ensure the accuracy of a model.
 Different tools such as MLFlow and TensorBoard can be used to monitor models and see how different changes are affecting their accuracy.

-Sparring Time with Opsie!
+Sparring Time With Opsie!

 Opsie is our (imaginary) external audit & consulting sparring partner who answers all the naïve and uncomfortable questions.
 Let’s spar!